lsst-sqre/phalanx/docs/developers/shared-charts.rst

 Next steps
 ==========

-- Define the secrets needed by each application: :doc:`define-secrets`
+- Define the secrets needed by each application: :doc:`helm-chart/define-secrets`
-- Add the Argo CD applications to appropriate environments: :doc:`add-application`
+- Add the Argo CD applications to appropriate environments: :doc:`helm-chart/add-application`